BenKennish/TaskTamer/README.md

 none are running.
 If one is running, performs usual operations then exits when the trigger process exits (after resuming the target processes).
 You might use this if you arrange for the script to run every time Windows runs a new process.

+`-LowPriorityWaiting` : Script runs in low priority mode while waiting for the trigger process to exit (to minimise performance impact).

 `-TriggerProcessPollInterval #` : if `#` is a positive integer, AutoSuspender will poll the memory usage of the trigger process every `#` seconds.
 This can